 The explorers continued up the Mississippi River until they reached the confluence with the Red River.
 They continued their journey up the smaller waterway instead of continuing north on the Mississippi because the narrowing river signaled to these ancient mariners that, like their faraway homes in Norway and Denmark, they were possibly nearing a settlement.

 These early Norse explorers were a hardy lot, used to long sea journeys.
 This trip, though, had taken its toll, possibly because of periodic contact with inhospitable Native Americans.
-This is likely because many tribes, many of them hostile, settled along the waterways traversed by the explorers.
+This is likely because many hostile tribes settled along the waterways traversed by the explorers.
 When they finally reached southeast Oklahoma, only ten Norsemen remained.

 Three men remained, one of them named Glome.
 They headed due north, looking for that elusive Viking settlement they hoped in their hearts might exist.
 Although they never found the settlement, they soon found the peaceful valley where the tiny town of Heavener is now located.
 On a flat spot on the way to the top of Heavener Mountain, they rested.
 From this vantage, they could see the entire valley below.
 There was game in the mountains and fish in the streams.
 They felt safe and established a base camp.